allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 ## OpBox project &mdash; the new Frontend solution

-//TODO: chyba nie na serio?:)
-Unofficial polish name of the OpBox project is *Opierdalacz Boxów*, unfortunately there is no good english translation for this name.
-Closest would be: *Box Manager*.

 So Box is the main concept in our solution.
 What is Box after all?

 * Box is reusable, high-level fronted component.